BlueQuartzSoftware/DREAM3DSuperbuild/ReadMe.md

 This project allows a developer to download and compile the necessary libraries that DREAM.3D and SIMPL depend on.

-This project is in support of the [DREAM.3D data analysis project.](http://dream3d.bluequartz.net)

 ### Windows ###

 For information on how to build a DREAM.3D SDK using the DREAM3D Superbuild on Windows, please visit [Making an SDK (Windows)](docs/Making-an-SDK-(Windows).md).